 - a) A subscription trip is a repeat booking scheduled for as long as required (minimum three-week time period).
 A subscription trip must be to and from the same address each time.
 An end date must be provided for the subscription trip if the request is for a program that does not continue throughout the year. - b) Subscription trips are booked the same way as other trips.
 Customers must notify the clerk that they wish to make a subscription trip booking.
 If the subscription trip cannot be accommodated, and all criteria is met, the trip request will be put on a waitlist. - c) In order to qualify for a subscription trip, customers must show a commitment to regularly scheduled trips.
-If customers have a history of inconsistently using trips, they may be requested to take the trip in public service for six weeks in a row to demonstrate the requirement for a subscription trip.

-- d) Ten business days must be allowed for scheduling a subscription trip. - e) The subscription trip can be temporarily cancelled when customers have vacation or days off.
+If customers have a history of inconsistently using trips, they may be requested to take the trip in public service for six weeks in a row to demonstrate the requirement for a subscription trip. - d) Ten business days must be allowed for scheduling a subscription trip. - e) The subscription trip can be temporarily cancelled when customers have vacation or days off.
 Customers with subscription trips are expected to provide as much notice as possible when providing subscription trip cancellations so that other trips can be accommodated.
 Paratransit must be notified when the subscription service is to be restarted again.
 Temporarily cancelling a subscription trip helps to provide trips for others who require service and is not considered when evaluating subscription trip usage.
-The maximum amount of time that a subscription trip can be suspended is two months. - f) Customers who often change the trip destination or cancel the trip, will have their subscription bookings reviewed.
-Subscription trips must be used 75 per cent of the time or the subscription booking will be cancelled by the Paratransit administration.
-Customers will then have to book the trips as individual trips in public service. - g) A monthly review of subscription bookings is conducted.
+The maximum amount of time that a subscription trip can be suspended is two months. - f) All subscription trips are cancelled on statutory holiday days and must be rebooked through the paratransit call centre if needed on a statutory holiday day. - g) Customers who often change the trip destination or cancel the trip, will have their subscription bookings reviewed.
+Subscription trips must be used 70 per cent of the time or the subscription booking will be cancelled by the Paratransit administration.
+Customers will then have to book the trips as individual trips in public service. - h) A monthly review of subscription bookings is conducted.
 Customers with subscription trips that are not being used 75 per cent of the time will be contacted by the Paratransit administration.
 When the customer is contacted, they will have the opportunity to decide to give up the subscription trip or have it monitored for one additional month to determine if it should be kept.

-7. SCHOOL SERVICE
+7. SCHOOL SERVICE AND CHILDREN'S PROGRAMS

-- a) At the request of the school divisions, and as space allows, school children not including pre-kindergarten, may be transported to and from school on paratransit. - b) The school divisions provide a list of children that require paratransit late in the school year or early summer.
-These students must complete a paratransit registration to ensure that paratransit has all required information on file. - c) School schedules are made to accommodate trips that adhere to school division parameters and rules.
-Changes to schedules and pick-up locations are made through the school division for Catholic School Division trips and through caregivers for Public School Division trips. - d) School aged children under age 12 without an attendant are only allowed to travel on buses designated for school or children's programs.
+- a) At the request of the school divisions or children's program, and as space allows, school aged children not including pre-kindergarten, may be transported to and from school or children's programs on paratransit. - b) The school divisions or children's programs provide a list of children that require paratransit.
+Guardians s must complete a paratransit registration to ensure that paratransit has all required information on file. - c) School and children's program schedules are made to accommodate trips that adhere to school division and children's program parameters and rules.
+For schools, changes to schedules and pick-up locations are made through the school division for Catholic School Division trips and through caregivers for Public School Division trips. - d) School aged children under age 12 without an attendant are only allowed to travel on buses designated for school or children's programs.
 The school divisions are billed on a monthly basis.
 The non-subsidized rate is negotiated between the school divisions and Paratransit Administration. - e) School trips that are not eligible for school division funding may also be accommodated if space is available.